 Best Pellet Grills between $1000 and $2000

 Now we are starting to see some really good pellet grills.
 The units I have selected for this list are better at holding consistent temperatures and many of them have direct grilling space for putting a sear on something.
 There are units with large capacities and some are constructed of stainless steel.
 While these might not be the best of the best, these are the workhorse pellet grills that will get the job done, no matter what that job is.

 There are only a few models on this list, but if money isn't a factor, these are the pellet grills to buy.
 They can all produce a lot of food, create great smoke flavor, and most can do high temperature grilling.
 These units also use the most advanced technology and some of them can be remotely controlled via wi-fi.
 Expect a lot from these models because they are the best of the best.

 Best Built In Pellet Grills

 Yes, there are pellet grill inserts for your custom outdoor kitchen.
 See my list of the best built-in pellet grills.

-With the explosion in popularity of pellet grills, it was only a matter of time before they became available as grill inserts.
+With the explosion in the popularity of pellet grills, it was only a matter of time before they became available as grill inserts.
 These units allow you to design your ultimate outdoor kitchen and still have the smoky flavor of a pellet grill.
-Like drop in gas grills, built-in pellet grills tend towards the more expensive, but more affordable solutions are starting to show up.
+Like drop-in gas grills, built-in pellet grills tend towards the more expensive, but more affordable solutions are starting to show up.
 If you want to customize your outdoor cooking space, these are the pellet grills to look at.

 See the Best Built-in Pellet Grills